Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_90.png)

-The table lists each of the incident priorities available in SpiraTeam and provides you with the ability to enter the matching TFS priority value for each one.
-To make this easier, we recommend that inside the Administration \> Edit Incident Priorities screen you first make any statuses not used in TFS inactive in SpiraTeam.
+The table lists each of the incident priorities available in Spira and provides you with the ability to enter the matching TFS priority value for each one.
+To make this easier, we recommend that inside the Administration \> Edit Incident Priorities screen you first make any statuses not used in TFS inactive in Spira.

 #### d) Incident Severity